open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   typically it is some kind of list, e.g. it could be an enumerator that travels through the in-memory state.

-Individual language client MAY choose to add optional parameters (e.g. timeout).
+Individual language clients MAY choose to add optional parameters (e.g. timeout).

 #### OnForceFlush